matteobaccan/owner/README.md

         }
     }

-The mapping between the Java interface and the properties file can be automatically resolved by Owner API.
+The mapping between the Java interface and the properties file can be automatically resolved by OWNER API.
 By default OWNER API tries to load the properties for the interface com.foo.bar.ServerConfig from the classpath as com.foo.bar.ServerConfig.properties; then it tries to assoaciate every method of the interface to the property keys contained in the properties file.